RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Background

-\textbf{Non-Learning-Based Methods.} Existing non-learning-based code translation techniques can be categorized into several main groups.
+\textbf{Rule-Based Translation.} The earliest code translation approaches relied on manually defined rules and grammar specifications.
+Existing non-learning-based code translation techniques can be categorized into several main groups.
 Parser-based tools like ANTLR~\cite{ANTLR} rely on manually defined grammar rules to translate source code between languages.
 Transpilers such as Babel~\cite{Babel}, Emscripten~\cite{Emscripten}, JSweet~\cite{JSweet}, and GWT~\cite{GWT} convert source code from one language to another, often used to ensure compatibility across platforms or systems.
-Domain-specific translators like CxGo~\cite{CxGo}, C2Rust~\cite{c2rust}, and JavaToCSharp~\cite{javaTocsharp} focus on specific language pairs, offering targeted translation solutions.
+Domain-specific translators like CxGo~\cite{CxGo}, C2Rust~\cite{c2rust}, and JavaToCSharp~\cite{javaTocsharp} focus on specific translation pairs, offering targeted translation solutions.
 Intermediate language compilers like Haxe~\cite{Haxe} compile code to a variety of target languages by using an intermediate format.
 Interface generators such as SWIG~\cite{SWIG} create cross-language bindings, allowing different languages to interact with each other without direct code translation.
+While these rule-based approaches demonstrate high precision for well-defined translation patterns, they face significant limitations in handling complex code structures and require substantial manual effort to maintain and extend.
+Most rule-based methods primarily support \textbf{snippet-level} code translation~\cite{Zhu2022CoST,zhu2022xlcost}, which typically refers to evaluating the translation of program segments that are located between two consecutive code comments, and each program may consist of one or more code snippets.
+Some advanced rule-based tools can handle simple \textbf{function-level} translation where functions can be processed independently without complex external dependencies.